Visit Veules-les-Roses in 8 essential steps

 The Veules oyster farming site a few hundred metres from the sea

 Feeling a little peckish?
 No problem.
-The village is known for its production of Veules oystersa dish that is very popular with food lovers. seafood.
+The village is known for its production of Veules oystersA dish that is very popular with seafood lovers.

 Launched by enthusiasts in the late 1990s, thebreeding produced by very high quality oysters.
 Growing in a mixture of fresh and salt water, the veal is known to be fleshy, crisp and fragrant.